 - Has met and seeks to maintain The Joint Commission’s high standards in providing stroke care

-The Joint Commission is an independent, not-for-profit organization that accredits and certifies nearly 21,000 health care organization and programs nationwide.
+The Joint Commission is an independent, not-for-profit organization that accredits and certifies nearly 21,000 health care organizations and programs nationwide.

 American Heart Association/American Stroke Association’s Get With The Guidelines®-Stroke Gold Plus Achievement Award